 West Norwood Cemetery

-One of London's 'Magnificent Seven' cemeteries.
-West Norwood Cemetery has the privilege of historic monuments, catacombs, cremation plots and a columbarium within the crematorium.
+One of London's 'Magnificent Seven' cemeteries, West Norwood Cemetery has the privilege of historic monuments, catacombs, cremation plots and a columbarium.

 How to get here